aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Designing the Mongol in its Tactic
 ----------------------------------
-We already understand the tactic, so I'll draw and describe how I think it might work in an HSM several times over; adding complexity and technical improvements with each iteration.
-When we have a design that can sufficiently sketch out our bot net I'll move to the next technical step.
+We already understand the tactic, so I’ll draw and describe how I think it might work in an HSM several times over; adding complexity and technical improvements with each iteration.
+When we have a design that can sufficiently sketch out our botnet, I’ll move to the next step.

-While working through the example we will introduce different events that cause changes in the horse archer's behavior.
+While working on the example, we will introduce different events that cause changes in the horse archer’s behaviour.

-When an event is a war cry, who exactly is yelling it out?
+When is an event a war cry, who exactly is yelling it out?
 Any war cry can come from one of two places.
 It can come from the horse archer himself, or a senior officer.
 We do this so that the unit tactic can be autonomous yet flexible enough to receive outside direction.

-Let's think about a single horse archer and the actions he would take.
+Let’s think about a single horse archer and the actions he would take.
 He would meet up with his brethren (marshal), then they would determine where they would like to meet after their first maneuver, then they would fill their quivers with arrows.

 So, I have to first figure out what to call the outer state.
-For now I'll call it, Deceit_in_Detail_Tactic (marshaled), because I want to express that the horse archers are meeting and that this is one tactic of many that they could choose from.
+For now, I’ll call it, Deceit_in_Detail_Tactic (marshalled), because I want to express that the horse archers are meeting and that this is one tactic of many.

 .. image:: _static/ergotic_mongol_11.svg
     :align: center